-The loans (b) and (c) are secured by the First and Second Legal Mortgage stamped and registered to cover J\$276,000,000.00 over commercial real estate located at 7 to 9 Beechwood Avenue and 8 Park Avenue, Kingston 5, comprised in Certificates of Title registered at Volume 1202 Folio 754, Volume 1511 Folio 543 and Volume 1532 Folio 239 in the Register Book of Titles in the name of Future Energy Source Company Limited.
+- (i) The bond (b) is secured by First Legal Mortgage over land registered at Volume 612 Folio 37 in the Register Book of Titles, known as No 459 Spanish Town Road, being part of Penwood in the parish of St. Andrew stamped to cover J\$108.75 million.
+The facility is also secured by Debt Service Account with one quarter's worth of debt service payments upon commencement of the Facility, with an additional one interest period's interest on the first anniversary of the Facility and any other form of security deemed necessary. - (ii) The loans (c) (e) are secured by First and Second Legal Mortgage stamped and registered to cover J\$276,000,000.00 over commercial real estate located at 7 to 9 Beechwood Avenue and 8 Park Avenue, Kingston 5, comprised in Certificates of Title registered at Volume 1202 Folio 754, Volume 1511 Folio 543 and Volume 1532 Folio 239 in the Register Book of Titles in the name of Future Energy Source Company Limited.

-14. Deferred income taxes
+13. Deferred income taxes

-Deferred income taxes are calculated in full on all temporary differences under the liability method using a tax rate of 25%.
+Deferred income taxes are calculated in full on all temporary differences under the liability method using a tax rate of 25% (2022: 25%).
 Assets and liabilities recognised on the statement of financial position are as follows: